mammerlin/U16S-DPOT/README.md

   integration of three curated databases followed by removing duplicate sequences

-### DD2B
+### DPOT

-The new classification pipeline (DD2B) implemented in this study was written in the R language.
+The DADA2 Pipeline with Optimized Taxonomy (DPOT) implemented in this study was written in the R language.